abbadon1334/RealFlowR/README.md

 ### A low code library for RealTime UI

-Direct communication between SignalR and the DOM via JS to allow UI drawing.
+Direct communication between SignalR and the DOM via JS to interact with UI.

-The main goal is to create a full framework that allow real time interaction defined only in C# without touching HTML or JS.
+The main goal is to create a full framework that allows real time interaction using only server side C# __without touching HTML or JS__.

 ### v1.0